-"Assisted living residence" means a facility which is licensed by the Department of Health, in accordance with N.J.A.C.
+"Assisted living residence" means a facility which is licensed by the Department, in accordance with N.J.A.C.
 8:36, to provide apartment-style housing and congregate dining and to assure that assisted living services are available when needed, to four or more adult persons unrelated to the proprietor.
 Apartment units offer, at a minimum, one unfurnished room, a private bathroom, a kitchenette, and a lockable door on the unit entrance.

-"Commissioner" means the State Commissioner of Health.
+"Commissioner" means the New Jersey State Commissioner of Health and Senior Services.